Client Relations

 Nearly everyone has an inner child who shows up when we’re angry.
 Anyone who has parented a toddler knows that rule one is to remain calm.
 People feel out of control and a little unsafe when in mid-tantrum.
 If you can maintain your calm, control the situation, and guide both of you to a good solution, your client will relax.

-Here are the basic steps to take:
+Here are the basic steps to take when calming down an angry client:

 1. Express empathy (e.g., I can tell how upset it made you).